 What role does voice play in our identity?
 Moreso, how does it play into our gender identities?
-Speech-language pathologists have the unique skill set to help trans folks work on a voice that best matches their needs.
-But what makes a voice traditionally “masculine” or “feminine?”
+Speech-language pathologists have the unique skill set to help trans and gender non-conforming folks work on a voice that best aligns with their gender identity.
+But what makes a voice stereotypically perceived as “masculine” or “feminine?”

 Immediately, many think, “PITCH, DUH!”
 True, this does play a big part in others perceiving one’s gender.
-According to 2011 study, a cisgender male pitch range is 100-140 Hz and a cisgender female range is between 180-220 Hz (King, Brown, and McCrea).
-So, does this mean that if one speaks in a higher pitch, they will automatically be perceived as female?
+According to 2011 study, a stereotypically masculine perceived pitch range is 100-140 Hz and a stereotypically feminine perceived range is between 180-220 Hz (King, Brown, and McCrea).
+But there are so many more factors that go into voice than just pitch.

-There are a variety of factors that play into gender perception when it comes to voice and communication.
-I won’t go into a ton of detail on all of them, but the factors are:
+There are a variety of factors that play into stereotypical gender perception when it comes to voice and communication.
+I won’t go into a ton of detail on all of them, but let’s talk about them.

 Factors relating to pitch, such as vocal tension.
 If someone makes a decision to crank their voice up an octave, the quality produced might not be great.
 Furthermore, people tend to speak in a range of frequencies, not a flat frequency.

 Resonance, or the quality of voice production and where the voice is produced.
-Stereotypically “feminine” speech is produced in a smaller cavity (through the nose) and stereotypically “male” speech is produced in a larger cavity (chest-voice), changing the resonance of produced speech.
+Stereotypically feminine speech is produced in a smaller cavity (through the nose) and stereotypically masculine speech is produced in a larger cavity (chest-voice), changing the resonance of produced speech.